VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 We recommend setting up regular scraping of this page either through `vmagent` or by Prometheus so that the exported metrics may be analyzed later.

-Use official [Grafana dashboard](https://grafana.com/grafana/dashboards/14950) for `vmalert` overview.
+Use the official [Grafana dashboard](https://grafana.com/grafana/dashboards/14950) for `vmalert` overview.
 Graphs on this dashboard contain useful hints - hover the `i` icon at the top left corner of each graph in order to read it.
 If you have suggestions for improvements or have found a bug - please open an issue on github or add a review to the dashboard.